pearsonlab/efficientcoding_adaptation/README.md

 ## Data

 Because of the file size limit, the repo contains two small .npy files that contains a truncated video segment from one video from the dataset, which allows the training script to run but will not replicate the results in the paper.
-For the full replication, all videos except `butterfly*` from the [Chicago Motion Database](https://cmd.rcc.uchicago.edu/) need to be downloaded, converted to 512x512, 30fps videos, and extracted into numpy files of dtype uint8 that contain the luminocity channel in shape `(frames, height, width)`.
-The butterfly videos were excluded because they were out of the natural video distribution due to the insect screen (static & spatially narrow-band) and made optimization unstable.
-The per-video mean and standard deviation of pixels are precomputed in `stats.json` which is required for training.
+For the full replication, all images from the [Kyoto Natural Images Dataset](https://github.com/eizaburo-doi/kyoto_natim) need to be downloaded.

 ## Files